MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-The first computer bug was actually a moth that was stuck in the relay of a Harvard Mark II computer in 1945.
+Programming is sometimes referred to as "writing magic spells" since programming languages are like a set of instructions to control the behavior of a computer.